Sourdough Blueberry Muffins

-In the last 6 months, I’ve fallen in love with muffins.
+In the last 6 months, I’ve fallen in love with muffins (check out my master sourdough muffin recipe here).
 Why?
 They are really easy to make, they make a dozen, and then you have an easy and convenient breakfast or snack right on hand.

 You can easily put them in the freezer for later, a technique I like to implement so that I don’t eat every single muffin in the first two days.

 We are currently drowning in blueberries.
-We picked a whopping 68 pounds this year, most of which will be destined for the freezer.
+We picked a whopping 68 pounds this blueberry season, most of which will be destined for the freezer.
 But while I still have plenty of fresh blueberries, I will be cooking up a ton of blueberry recipes.

-You HAVE to try these blueberry oatmeal cookies or these sourdough scones.
+You HAVE to try these blueberry oatmeal cookiessourdough blueberry rolls or these sourdough scones.
 Amazing!

 These sourdough blueberry muffins are soft, fluffy, and they aren’t too sweet.
 Making this the perfect blueberry muffin recipe, in my opinion.